 What other hardware related costs incur with Evocon?

 The additional costs related to the hardware necessary to run Evocon largely depend on:

 - What machines you want to monitor and how (PLC, relays, sensors);

 - What hardware is already present in your factory (sensors, cables, internet router);

 - Which displays you want to use for displaying real-time production data on the shop floor.

 Our team will help determine all of the above during and after the free trial period.
 Lastly, we’ll add a shipping fee to any hardware you want us to provide.

 What is the cost of integrations?

-We analyse the cost of all integrations (e.g. CMMS) with other systems on a case-by-case basis.
+We analyze the cost of all integrations (e.g., CMMS) with other systems on a case-by-case basis.
 Once we understand the details of the software that Evocon will be integrated with, we can provide you with an exact quote.